bal-code-camp-rest-oidc/documentation/camp-worklog/Day-3.md

 ## Keycloak Operator Openshift

-To install the operator you need to go to the operator -> operator hub section in the openshift console.
+To install the operator you need to go to the operator -> operator hub section in the openshift console (https://console-openshift-console.apps.okd.baloise.dev).
 There you will find a keycloak operator.

 ![operator1](img/keycloak-operator-1.png)